doctor112-1/raw-webassembly-guide/guide/module01.md

 };
 ```

 The wikipedia article doesn't have an implementation for unsigned 32-bit integers, but luckily they have an implementation in c-like psuedocode.
-With help from <a href="https://blog.nthia.dev/writing-wasm-as-raw-bytes.html">https://blog.nthia.dev/writing-wasm-as-raw-bytes.html</a> I was able to create the javascript implementation.
+With help from <a href="https://blog.nthia.dev/writing-wasm-as-raw-bytes.html">https://blog.nthia.dev/writing-wasm-as-raw-bytes.html</a> we are able to create the javascript implementation.

 ```
 const encodeUnsignedLeb128FromInt32 = (value) => {